thinc-org/awesome-stack/src/pages/things/lazyvim.md

 tag:

-  - terminal
-  - vim
-  - plugin
+  - ide

-desc: A simple and efficient Vim plugin manager
+desc: Simple yet powerful set of Vim shortcuts to help you boost your productivity

-by: onfirebyte
+by: peam1146

 from: awesome-dev-bot